-In tool.driver.ruleDescriptors, each of the new rules is associated with its id from the previous tool version.
+In tool.driver.rules, each of the new rules is associated with its id from the previous tool version.

 As a result, the analysis tool can determine that the in-source suppressions still apply, even though the rule ids have changed, so it correctly marks each result with "suppresionStates": [ "suppressedInSource" ].